0xc0dec/solo/CONTEXT.md

 # TODO

+* Fix removeNode method - clears transform first, so other components as transform listeners can't unregister themselves
 * Fix post-processor in demo2.
 Perhaps has something to do with camera render target not being saved in render command, so if a camera renders twice a frame, with render target and without, only the latest setting is used
 * For opengl materials trim out everything before the first dot in parameter names.
 This will allow use same